djberg96/berger_spec/README.md

 * Test basic functionality using most likely real world uses.
 * Test for expected errors.
 * Test edge cases (nil, 0, true, false, empty string).
-* Validate $SAFE behavior if appropriate.
+* Validate `$SAFE` behavior if appropriate.
 * Validate taint behavior if appropriate.
 * Go out of your way to break things. :)

-Any bugs found as a result of the test suite should be marked in the SCORECARD.
+Any bugs found as a result of the test suite should be marked in the `SCORECARD`.

 ## Coding guidelines for writers
 * Two space indentation.